 The state of North Dakota requires proof of immunity to measles, mumps, and rubella prior to registration for courses.
-Additionally, effective in fall 2012, newly admitted students ages 21 and younger residing in campus housing must provide documentation of immunity against meningococcal disease in accordance with the SBHE policy S06.1.
+Additionally, effective in fall 2017, newly admitted students ages 21 and younger attending classes on campus must provide documentation of one dose of meningococcal vaccine given after age 16 years, per SBHE policy S06.1.
 Students should send copies of their immunization records to the Office of International Programs prior to arrival.
 Tuberculosis (TB) screening is also required of all international students and must be completed after arrival on U.S. soil, but prior to the first day of class.
 Students who fail to meet these requirements will have a "hold" placed on their institutional profile and account, and will not be allowed to register for courses.